 If “Not Contingent” is specified as a Deliverable Obligation Characteristic, an obligation shall not be disqualified from being a Deliverable Obligation under:

-(1) Section 2.18 (b)(vii)(A) solely due to the fact that such obligation is a Convertible Obligation or an Exchangeable Obligation so long as the right to (x) convert or exchange such obligation or (y) require the issuer to purchase or redeem such obligation (if the issuer has exercised the right to pay the purchase or redemption price, in whole or in part, in equity securities) has not been exercised (or such exercise has been effectively rescinded) on or before the Physical Settlement Date; and
+(1) Section 2.18 (b)(vii)(A) solely due to the fact that such obligation is a Convertible Obligation or an Exchangeable Obligation so long as the right (x) to convert or exchange such obligation or (y) to require the issuer to purchase or redeem such obligation (if the issuer has exercised the right to pay the purchase or redemption price, in whole or in part, in Equity Securities) has not been exercised (or such exercise has been effectively rescinded) on or before the date of Delivery; and

 (2) Section 2.18(b)(vii) solely due to the fact that such obligation is an Accreting Obligation.

+If, however, Convertible Obligations, Exchangeable Obligations or Accreting Obligations have been specified in a Confirmation to be Excluded Deliverable Obligations, the specified obligations will not constitute Deliverable Obligations.

-If a Reference Obligation is a Convertible or Exchangeable Obligation, then such Reference Obligation may be included in the Portfolio only if the rights referred to in clauses (x) and (y) of Section 1(a)(1) above have not been exercised (or such exercise has been effectively rescinded) on or before the Physical Settlement Date.
+If a Reference Obligation is a Convertible or Exchangeable Obligation, then such Reference Obligation may be included in the Portfolio only if the rights referred to in clauses (x) and (y) of Section 1(a)(1) above have not been exercised (or such exercise has been effectively rescinded) on or before the date of Delivery.

 2. Outstanding Principal Balance.

-With respect to any Deliverable Obligation or Reference Obligation that is an Accreting Obligation, “outstanding principal balance” means the Accreted Amount thereof.
+With respect to any Accreting Obligation, “outstanding principal balance” means the Accreted Amount thereof.

-With respect to any Exchangeable Obligation that is not an Accreting Obligation, “outstanding principal balance” shall exclude any amount that may be payable under the terms of such Obligation in respect of the value of the equity securities into which such Obligation is exchangeable.
+With respect to any Exchangeable Obligation that is not an Accreting Obligation, “outstanding principal balance” shall exclude any amount that may be payable under the terms of such obligation in respect of the value of the Equity Securities for which such obligation is exchangeable.

 3. Cash Settlement or Partial Cash Settlement of Accreting Obligations.

-Quotations for Accreting Obligations that are obtained as a percentage of the amount payable at maturity will be expressed as a percentage of the outstanding principal balance (as defined above) in determining the Final Price.
+If any Quotation obtained with respect to an Accreting Obligation is expressed as a percentage of the amount payable in respect of such obligation at maturity, such Quotation will instead be expressed as a percentage of the outstanding principal balance (as defined above) for purposes of determining the Final Price.

 4. Definitions.